hiruy-tamiru/example/README.md

 # example
-example of how to push commit and colne sfsdfsdfdf
+example of how to push commit and colnes